There Are No Post-Quantum Weakly Pseudo-Free Families in Any Nontrivial Variety of Expanded Groups: Weakly Pseudo-Free Families of Computational and Black-Box -Algebras

 It is natural to call a pair $(v,w)\in(F_m(\cl V))^2$ a \emph{nontrivial relation} between $g_1,\dots,g_m$ if $v\ne w$ and $v(g)=w(g)$.
 Then $\Lambda(H,\cl V,\sigma,g)$ is the set of all representations of nontrivial relations between $g_1,\dots,g_m$ using~$\sigma$.

 \begin{example}[{representation of elements of $F_\infty(\cl V)$ by straight-line programs, see also~\cite[Example~3.13]{Ano21} or~\cite[Example~2.10]{Ano22}}] Denote by $\SLP_{\cl V}$ the function that takes each straight-line program $u$ (over $\Omega$) to the element of $F_\infty(\cl V)$ computed by $u$ from $a_1,\dots,a_m$, where the nonnegative integer $m$ is an upper bound for all integer elements of the sequence~$u$.
 (Of course, this element of $F_\infty(\cl V)$ does not depend on~$m$.)
 Usually we will write $\SLP$ instead of~$\SLP_{\cl V}$.
 It is evident that $\SLP$ is a function onto~$F_\infty(\cl V)$.
-Sometimes we will use this function as the function~$\sigma$.
+In most of our results, we will use this function as the function~$\sigma$.
 Note that this method of representation (for elements of the free group) was used in~\cite{Hoh03}. \end{example}